jwrussell26/Titanic/Analysis.md

 With a basic idea of what to expect from the graphs, it is time to start building a model to predict survival.

+## Model Selection

+Since we are dealing with a classification problem, we will consider a few different modeling methods: K nearest neighbors, logistic regression, linear discriminant analysis, and quadratic discriminant analysis.